You are here

 Given the COVID-19 pandemic, we have decided to move our events online.

-In Hilary Term 2021, we will meet digitally via Microsoft Teams on Mondays of even weeks (week 2, week 4, week 6, week 8) at 1pm-2pm UK time.
+In Trinity Term 2021, we will meet digitally via Microsoft Teams on Mondays of even weeks (week 2, week 4, week 6, week 8) at 1pm-2pm UK time.

 The Discussion Group is open to everyone who is interested in topics related to Comparative Criticism and Translation Studies.
 No knowledge of languages other than English or familiarity with translation studies is required to participate, and there will be no preparatory readings circulated in advance.